-Since its inception in 2006, OCTRI has supported thousands of studies and hundreds of investigators with funding, expertise and services.
-We are continually looking for new ways to help faculty at OHSU and our partner institutions succeed in their clinical and translational research efforts.
+OCTRI is continually looking for new ways to help faculty and trainees at OHSU and our partner institutions succeed in their clinical and translational research efforts.
+We use formal evaluation and data to drive our approach.

 OHSU Physician-Scientist Metrics Program

 To help address the nationally-perceived decline in physician-scientists as members of the research workforce, OCTRI has been collating data on the demographics of physician-scientists at OHSU.
 These data are updated annually and have been used to make programmatic decisions at OCTRI and at OHSU in support of physician-scientists.

 In the graphs provided here, we have merged publicly available data from NIH and the Department of Veterans Affairs with data from OHSU's Office of Proposal & Award Management to gain insights into OHSU’s performance over time.
-OCTRI continues to provide substantial support for the development of physician-scientists and for their research endeavors.
 We published our initial evaluation several years ago.
 You can read updates on outcomes since then in this brief report.

 Implementing the Translation Science Benefits Model at OCTRI

 The CTSA hub at Washington University in St. Louis (WUSTL) developed the Translational Science Benefits Model (TSBM) as a framework for public health and clinical scientists to demonstrate the impact of their work in the real world.
 Dr. Adrienne Zell and the OCTRI Evaluation team used this model to develop case studies on the impact of two real world clinical projects that OCTRI has supported.
-Their case studies were recently published on the TSBM website.
-Review the full case study reports below.
+Review the full case study reports below or on on the TSBM website.

 Share in the stories that drive OCTRI's success

-Our success stories are a testament to our impact and passion for the work, and we’re happy to share a few of them with you here.
+Our success stories are a testament to our impact and our passion for the work.
+We’re happy to share a few of them with you here.

 This podcast series intends to share stories that illustrate our mission: Supporting the translation of research ideas into tangible results and expediting effective treatments to people who need them.
 OCTRI strives to be a leader in scientific innovation in Oregon, and beyond.